 The following section describes the different standard connectors and interfaces.

 Figure 4 shows the antenna-connections with up to 3 GNSS antennas.

 HINT: Please connect for a One-Antenna setup to GNSS 1, for Two-Antenna setup to GNSS 1+2 and for a Three-Antenna setup to GNSS 1+2+3.

-Figure 5 shows the standard interfaces lead to the casing:
+Figure 5 shows the standard connectors of the casing: